jboyce1/ppsCTF/classes/CyberCartographer/CyberCartographer.md

 ---

 ## Part 1a:
 ## Installing and using zenmap on the cyber.org range
-## Installing and using draw.io on the cyber.org range

 Switch to Root User: Begin by switching to the root user to perform administrative tasks.
 #### `sudo su`
 Update Package Repository: Ensure that the package repository is up to date to fetch the latest available packages.